finom/seemple-examples-and-tutorials/matreshka-object/README.md

 }
 ```

-As “the application” is very small, all logic can be placed in the class constructor.
+As the application is very small, all logic can be placed in the class constructor.

 First of all, let’s declare default data.